ausdigital/ausdigital-syn-json/docs/2.0/index.md

 ## Introduction

 This specification defines a JSON representation for standard code lists (eg the ISO-3166 country code list) and also for context specific subsets and extensions.
-The specification for standard Code Lists (eg the ISO-3166 country code list) is maintained separately - [UBL Codes Lists Management Specification](http://ausdigital-code.readthedocs.io).
+The specification for standard Code Lists (eg the ISO-3166 country code list) is maintained separately - [CODE 1.0](http://ausdigital.org/specs/ausdigital-code/1.0) specification.

 The JSON code list representation and standard API definition provides a alternative to the UBL [Genericode](https://docs.oasis-open.org/codelist/cs-genericode-1.0/doc/oasis-code-list-representation-genericode.html) and [Context/Value Association](http://docs.oasis-open.org/codelist/cs01-ContextValueAssociation-1.0/doc/context-value-association.html) specifications (and the associated XSLT based runtime validation framework) for implementers that prefer a REST/JSON model.